bluehat/air/air_notes.md

 If you're asking for when the terrible situation currently around you will stop, a good general rule is to hope for rain.

-You can get [detailed forecasts](https://hwp-viz.gsd.esrl.noaa.gov/smoke/#) from the [NOAA.](https://en.wikipedia.org/wiki/National_Oceanic_and_Atmospheric_Administration) It seems the most relevant term is "near surface smoke."
+You can get [detailed forecasts of smoke](https://hwp-viz.gsd.esrl.noaa.gov/smoke/#) from the [NOAA.](https://en.wikipedia.org/wiki/National_Oceanic_and_Atmospheric_Administration) It seems the most relevant term is "near surface smoke."

 You can get high-level information about the risk of wildfires from the [National Interagency Fire Center](https://www.predictiveservices.nifc.gov/outlooks/monthly_seasonal_outlook.pdf) That report is updated every month.

 ## What am I supposed to be doing in general?
-The following is summarized from the [EPA's fact sheet](https://www3.epa.gov/airnow/smoke_fires/reduce-your-smoke-exposure.pdf)
+The following is summarized from the [EPA's wild fire smoke fact sheet](https://www3.epa.gov/airnow/smoke_fires/reduce-your-smoke-exposure.pdf)

 The short version is: be in the best quality air you can manage.
 That generally means, be inside.